Oxonian Methodist and

 - JT Marlin, 2014

-This day was born in England, in 1707, a colonizer of Georgia and the prolific writer of Methodist hymns, Charles Wesley.
+December 18, 2015 – This day was born in England, in 1707, a colonizer of Georgia and the prolific writer of Methodist hymns, Charles Wesley.
+He lived to be 81 years old, a ripe old age in those days.

 He was one of three Oxonians who made a major contribution to the earliest days of Georgia and South Carolina.
 Georgia was created as a British colony, named in honor of George II, who saw the colony as a buffer zone to protect South Carolina from the Spanish troops in Florida.